JakeSyther/JakeSyther/README.md

--  Welcome, We're Reverse-A Studios (Alpha).
--  We are interested in science fiction - action cinematic, games, visuals and designs.
--  We're currently working on game engines with language(C# && CPP)based on, and with a variety of Modelling Tools.
+Welcome to Reverse-A Studios (Alpha).
+We're in creating science fiction and action-based cinematic experiences, games, and designs.
+We are currently developing games with engines using C# and C++, along with a variety of modelling tools.

--  We are currently preparing a story based on science fiction and action.
-Our ultimate goal is to contribute to science by imagining technology beyond the ages,            completely beyond current science.
-We will go through many topics independent of the main topic, even though each story is connected with the other, at the end of the    story you will eventually face a completely different reality.
-Moreover, the story will take you to the present day in the last chapter within a different reality,      and it will continue uninterruptedly, based on action with many world wars.
-You'll face the reasons for the political and chaotic order that prevents the advanced age    of humanity from having superior technology, in the end.
+We are currently in the process of creating a story based on science fiction and action.
+Our ultimate goal is to contribute to science by imagining technology beyond what is currently possible.
+The story will cover various topics, but they will all be connected to the main story.
+At the end of the story, you will be presented with a completely different reality.
+The story will also include action-packed world wars in different ages and realities and will explore the reasons for the political and chaotic order that prevents humanity from achieving advanced technology.

--  The main founder promised that 50% and more of the total revenues will be spent on the production and development of self-manufacturing and distribution of artificial    intelligence mobile vehicles and drones which protecting the diverse nature and enabling it to expand in order to improve our home = the planet "Earth".
+The main founder of the company has pledged that at least 50% or more of the total revenues will be used for artificial intelligence mobile vehicles and drones for development and their production.
+(Which cultivates the fields and distributes the crops by itself)
+The main purpose is to protect nature and expand to more green, in order to improve our home planet, Earth.

--  In this way, we believe that we will overcome the global food crisis in the world and that we will save many future scientists, doctors and engineers from starvation.
--  We are burning with the dream of a world where babies do not die.
-We are aware that we need to work hard for a more beautiful world.
+In this way, we believe we can overcome the global food crisis and save many future scientists, doctors, and engineers from starvation.
+We are passionate about creating a world better place where babies do not die and we are determined to work hard to make it a reality.

--  If You're interested in, Contact via email {protonxvsxneutron@proton.me}.
+If you are interested in learning more, please contact us via email at protonxvsxneutron@proton.me

---->The name Jake Syther is a referenced name to the main character of a science fiction story whose rights have been bought, and Copyrighted.<---
----> The Story of ''Age Of Reverse''<---
+The name "Jake Syther" is a reference to the main character in a science fiction story that has been purchased and copyrighted as "The Story of 'Age Of Reverse'".